Line-of-Sight Pursuit in Monotone and Scallop Polygons: Introduction

 Second, recall that capture in our game requires two conditions: $d(\cP,\cE) \leq 1$ and $\cP$ sees $\cE$.
 We employ unit capture distance to simplify the presentation of our proofs.
 Our results also hold when we replace the first condition with $d(\cP,\cE) \leq \epsilon$ for any positive capture radius $\epsilon >0$.
 The only impact of a smaller capture radius $\epsilon$ is a multiplicative factor of $1/\epsilon$ in the capture time.
 We note that the polygonal literature uses proximity capture ($d(\cP,\cE) \leq \epsilon$) and colocation capture ($d(\cP,\cE)=0$) with roughly equal frequency.
 Herein, we take additional advantage of the former capture condition in developing the rook's strategy for chasing the evader.
 In particular, the buffer distance between the players plays an essential role in the rook's strategy.
 In practice, the players would have non-zero radius so this assumption always holds.

-Finally, we assume that $|\Area(Q)| \geq |\diam(Q)|$ throughout to simplify our time bound notation.
+Finally, make two modest geometric assumptions about our environments.
+We assume that our vertices are in \style{general position}, so that no three are colinear.
+For scallop polygons, this includes the rotational sweep center $C$.
+We also assume that $|\Area(Q)| \geq |\diam(Q)|$ to simplify our time bound notation.
 This will generally be the case, except for long, skinny environments.
 Note that $\Area(Q) \leq \diam(Q)^2$ whenever $\diam(Q) \geq 1$, so we could use the latter value for our capture time bounds, if desired.
 We state our bounds in terms of area since our analysis will naturally partition the polygon into disjoint regions.